weirenong/simpleinterface/README.md

 Add only the selected chunks to the final prompt
 ```

-This makes large reference files more useful because SimpleAgent does not need to inject the whole file every time.
+This makes large reference files more useful because SimpleInterface does not need to inject the whole file every time.

 Supported knowledge files currently include: